jukemori/prep-genie/docs/VITEST_TEST_RESULTS.md

 - ✅ Can set and clear selectedMeal multiple times
 - ✅ Maintains independent state for selectedMeal and filters

+### 6. Integration Tests - Server Actions (65 tests)

+#### ✅ `tests/integration/features/auth/actions.test.ts` (22 tests)

+**login (6 tests):**
+- ✅ Successfully authenticates with valid credentials
+- ✅ Throws error with invalid credentials
+- ✅ Returns validation error with missing email
+- ✅ Returns validation error with missing password
+- ✅ Returns validation error with invalid email format
+- ✅ Returns validation error with short password

+**register (6 tests):**
+- ✅ Creates new user with valid data
+- ✅ Returns error if email already exists
+- ✅ Sends confirmation email when email confirmation is enabled
+- ✅ Validates email format
+- ✅ Validates password match
+- ✅ Validates password length

+**logout (2 tests):**
+- ✅ Successfully signs out user
+- ✅ Handles sign out errors

+**resetPassword (3 tests):**
+- ✅ Sends password reset email with valid email
+- ✅ Returns error if email is missing
+- ✅ Handles API errors

+**updatePassword (5 tests):**
+- ✅ Updates password with valid data
+- ✅ Returns error if passwords do not match
+- ✅ Returns error if password is too short
+- ✅ Returns error if password field is missing
+- ✅ Handles API errors

+#### ✅ `tests/integration/features/meals/actions.test.ts` (26 tests)

+**getMeals (3 tests):**
+- ✅ Returns user meals and public meals
+- ✅ Returns error when not authenticated
+- ✅ Handles database errors

+**getMeal (5 tests):**
+- ✅ Returns meal for authenticated user
+- ✅ Returns error when not authenticated
+- ✅ Returns error when meal not found
+- ✅ Returns error when user not authorized to view private meal
+- ✅ Returns public meal even if owned by different user

+**createMeal (4 tests):**
+- ✅ Creates meal with valid data and sets user_id from auth context
+- ✅ Returns validation error with invalid data
+- ✅ Returns error when not authenticated
+- ✅ Handles database errors

+**updateMeal (3 tests):**
+- ✅ Updates existing meal and revalidates paths
+- ✅ Returns error when user not authorized
+- ✅ Returns error when meal not found

+**deleteMeal (3 tests):**
+- ✅ Deletes existing meal
+- ✅ Returns error when user not authorized
+- ✅ Returns error when meal not found

+**saveMealToFavorites (3 tests):**
+- ✅ Saves meal to favorites
+- ✅ Returns error if meal already saved
+- ✅ Returns error when not authenticated

+**removeMealFromFavorites (2 tests):**
+- ✅ Removes meal from favorites
+- ✅ Returns error when not authenticated

+**checkMealIsSaved (3 tests):**
+- ✅ Returns true if meal is saved
+- ✅ Returns false if meal is not saved
+- ✅ Returns false when not authenticated

+#### ✅ `tests/integration/features/settings/actions.test.ts` (17 tests)

+**updateProfile (4 tests):**
+- ✅ Updates user profile fields
+- ✅ Recalculates TDEE when profile data changes
+- ✅ Returns error when not authenticated
+- ✅ Handles database errors

+**updateLocalePreferences (3 tests):**
+- ✅ Updates locale, unit_system, and currency
+- ✅ Updates without locale if not provided
+- ✅ Returns error when not authenticated

+**updateNutritionTargets (3 tests):**
+- ✅ Allows manual override of nutrition targets
+- ✅ Returns error when not authenticated
+- ✅ Handles database errors

+**resetNutritionTargets (3 tests):**
+- ✅ Recalculates targets from current profile
+- ✅ Returns error when profile not found
+- ✅ Returns error when not authenticated

+**deleteAccount (4 tests):**
+- ✅ Deletes user profile and auth user successfully
+- ✅ Returns error when profile deletion fails
+- ✅ Returns error when auth deletion fails
+- ✅ Returns error when not authenticated

 ---

 ## Test Infrastructure Created